Geovation/catalyst-deployment/README.md

     - You can find the key under "API Keys" on the API Gateway console.
     - This key must be passed to all API requests as the [X-API-Key header](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-key-source.html).
     - By default, there is no throttling or quotas to the usage plan.
 To add these, access the plan through the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway), find your plan under 'Usage plans', select 'Actions'>'Edit usage plan', and configure these settings.

+### Stack Deletion

+Deleting a stack automatically deletes all associated resources.

+However, if you choose to delete a stack, you must **first manually empty the S3 bucket**, as only empty buckets can be deleted automatically.
+This can be done through the [S3 console](https://eu-west-2.console.aws.amazon.com/s3).

 ### Resources Overview